DanElie/Cooling-Oceans-Triggered-GOBE/readme.md

 An in depth explanation of the paleoclimatic model is available here: https://paleoclim-cnrs.github.io/documentation-model/FOAM/

+In order to save memory, we only uploaded "light" ncdf, available on data/ncdf, files that contain the simulated temperatures.
+The complete ncdf are available upon request.

+## Main

 The main code is found on "main.mat, and produces the four main figures :
 - the biodiversity curve